🔄

 top of page

-Recognizing the Symptoms of Seasonal Affective Disorder
+Recognising the Symptoms of Seasonal Affective Disorder

 People with SAD experience changes in how they feel and function.
 These symptoms can vary in intensity but often improve when spring arrives and sunlight increases.
 Common signs include: